Association of American Physicians and Surgeons

-The Association of American Physicians and Surgeons (AAPS) is a politically conservative non-profit association that promotes conspiracy theories and medical misinformation, such as HIV/AIDS denialism, the abortion-breast cancer hypothesis, and vaccine and autism connections.
+The Association of American Physicians and Surgeons (AAPS) is a politically conservative non-profit association that promotes conspiracy theories and medical misinformation, such as HIV/AIDS denialism, climate change denial, the abortion–breast cancer hypothesis, and vaccine and autism connections, through its official publication, the Journal of American Physicians and Surgeons, that masquerades as a legitimate scientific journal.
 The association was founded in 1943 to oppose a government attempt to nationalize health care.
 The group has included notable members, including American Republican politicians Ron Paul, Rand Paul and Tom Price.

 History

-During the winter of 1943, the Lake County (Indiana) Medical Committee opposed the Wagner-Murray-Dingell Bill, proposed legislation that would provide government health care for most U.S. citizens.
-Also opposed to the bill was the conservative National Physicians Committee.
-The committee began a membership drive in February 1944.
+During the winter of 1943, the medical committee of Lake County, Indiana and the conservative National Physicians Committee opposed the newly proposed Wagner-Murray-Dingell Bill, that if passed, would provide government health care for most U.S. citizens.
+The American Medical Association (AMA) had just been convicted, in the Supreme Court, of conspiring to violate the Sherman Antitrust Act, which meant the AMA's legislation influence was hamstrung.
+The association began a membership drive in February 1944.
 By May 1944, the AAPS claimed members from all 48 states.
 In 1944, Time reported that the group's aim was the "defeat of any Government group medicine."

 In 1966, The New York Times described AAPS as an "ultra-right-wing ... political-economic rather than a medical group", and said some of its leaders were members of the John Birch Society.
 On October 6, 1978, Ronald Reagan gave an address at the 35th annual meeting of AAPS in Denver, Colorado where he said "Government is not the answer.
 Government is the problem."

 In 2002, AAPS said that its members included Ron Paul, John Cooksey and Paul Broun.
 Ron Paul's son, Rand Paul, was a member for over two decades until his election to the U.S. Senate.
 They reportedly had about 4,000 members in 2005, and 5,000 in 2014.

 The executive director is Jane Orient, an internist and a member of the Oregon Institute of Science and Medicine.
 She is also a supporter and political donor to conservative interest group Eagle Forum.
 She has said that government vaccine mandates are "a serious intrusion into individual liberty, autonomy and parental decisions."